Siddhant-Agarwal4583/Siddhant_pro-ardino/README.md

 Final Rounds Of Pro-Arduino.
 All the qualified participants shall abide the following conditions:

 1. In every Problem a folder is created for accepting solutions.
-The folder is named **Answers.
+The folder is named **Answers**.
 2. Every Participant must create a folder of his/her name in **Answer** folder.
 3. In that folder he should submit the following:
     - **.cpp/.txt** file that contains the code which is exactly same as in your tinkercad account.